lucasdiamantaras/OPEC_OilMarket_Analysis/OilProducts_Analysis/README(part2).md

-## Oil Products data:
+# Part 2: Oil Products/Derivates Global Market

+## The Data

+The data was obtained from OPEC's database, available from their [website](https://asb.opec.org/data/ASB_Data.php).

     - Table 4.5 World output of petroleum products by country (1,000 b/d).xlsx
     - Table 5.3 World exports of petroleum products by country (1,000 b/d).xlsx
     - Table 7.6 Spot prices of petroleum products in major markets ($/b).xlsx

     - Table 4.6 Oil demand by main petroleum product in OPEC Members (1,000 b/d)
     - Table 4.8 World oil demand by main petroleum product and region (1,000 b/d)
     - Table 5.7 World imports of petroleum products by country (1,000 b/d)
     - Table 5.8 World imports of petroleum products by main petroleum product and region (1,000 b/d)
 - Table 5.9 World imports of crude oil and petroleum products by country (1,000 b/d)

 ## More questions to look into: